Below, we list the potential pros and cons of oil energy.

 … oil and gas industry workers make up about 1% of the total workers in the United States [but about] 3% of on-the-job fatalities occurred within the oil and gas industry.

 … a worker here is 3 times more likely to die on the job than in other employment fields.

-This has lead to vast profits, wealth and power throughout history.
+This may have lead to an unequal opportunity to receive profits, wealth and power from the control of these resources throughout history.

-Pricing Can Rise & Dip, Sometimes In A Volatile Way
+Pricing Can Sometimes Be Volatile

 Some reports and data indicate that hydrogen pipelines can be cheaper than crude oil pipelines on a per mile basis.